Neuromyelitis optica (NMO) is a rare autoimmune disease that affects the central nervous system.

 Visual impairment or blindness

-Paralysis or weakness of one or more limb
+Paralysis or weakness of 1 or more limb

 Stiffness or muscle spasms